boltops-tools/lono/lib/starter_projects/autoscaling/README.md

 $
 ```

+Template was imported from [CloudFormation Auto Scaling Samples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/sample-templates-services-us-west-2.html#w2ab2c23c48c13b7).

+A starter `config/params/base/autoscaling.txt` was generated with empty required parameters and commented out optional parameters.
+Inspect it and fill out the required parameters: `cat config/params/base/autoscaling.txt`.

-Fill out the required parameters in `config/params/base/autoscaling.txt`.
-You can these commands to grab the default VPC and a subnet from it:
+You can use these commands to grab the default VPC and a subnet:

 ```
 VPC=$(aws ec2 describe-vpcs | jq -r '.Vpcs[] | select(.IsDefault == true) | .VpcId')